 Step 4.
 Code with smart assistance

 CLion takes care of the routine so that you can focus on the important.
-Use the following coding capabilities to create error-free applications without wasting precious time.
+Below are some examples of CLion's code insight features for error-free and productive development.

 Step 5.
 Keep your code neat